spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 <WarningBox>

-A registration token is required for the edge registration process.
+A registration token is required for the Edge host registration process.
 Without the registration token, the registration process will be unable to complete.
+Review the [Create Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide for steps on how to create a tenant registration token.

 </WarningBox>